 Ingredients

-- Heat butter and olive oil in a large pot.
-Add onions and cook 8–10 minutes until soft.
-Stir in garlic and red pepper flakes briefly.
+- Heat butter and olive oil in a large pot over medium heat.
+Add onions and cook until softened and lightly golden.

 - Add asparagus, broth, thyme, salt, and pepper.
-Bring to a boil, then reduce heat and simmer until very tender, about 35–45 minutes.
+Bring to a gentle boil, then reduce heat and simmer until asparagus is very tender.

-- Blend the soup until smooth using an immersion blender, or cool slightly and blend in batches in a vented blender.
+- Blend the soup until smooth using an immersion blender, or blend in batches in a regular blender, allowing steam to vent safely.

 - Return soup to low heat.
-Stir in Parmesan, dill, basil, lemon juice, and Greek yogurt until creamy.
-Avoid boiling after adding yogurt.
+Stir in Parmesan, dill, basil, lemon juice, and Greek yogurt.

 Your writing has a way of resonating with me on a deep level.
 It’s clear that you put a lot of thought and effort into each piece, and it certainly doesn’t go unnoticed.